coodoo-workhorse/workhorse/README.md

 If the instructions to process a job aren't written in the worker's class under the `doWork()`-method, the context of the running execution is not lost.

-To get the execution context you just have to inject the class `JobContext`.
+To get the execution context you just have to inject the class `ExecutionContext`.
 Through this class the running execution and the corresponding job can be retrieved and messages can be added to the execution as logs.

 Let's define a Worker `SendEmailWorker`.